omeeomi/omeeomi.github.io/docs/index.md

   - the plan, the configuration, the current state, and other run data including cost estimates
 - This ensures that resources comply with all policies **before** they are provisioned.

+???

+Let's talk through where Sentinel is leverage in the TF build process...

 ---
 name: without-sentinel
 # Terraform Without Sentinel